 It might seem a trivial question: what happened with business cards in Germany in 2009?
 But there – probably – is a strong underlying truth, one that you should take into account in your business.

-But first: I have a love/hate relation with statistics.
+I have a love/hate relation with statistics.
 Seeing a large amount of figures just gives me the creeps and makes me feel uncomfortable, at first at least.
 I need to be persistent because I do love long term statistics: they can provide very valuable information and insights.
 But you need really long term statistics, not just two or three consecutive years.
 For a solid base for determining trends, you really need five or many more years.

 A country that provides very good statistics is Germany.
 And the German printing industry association, BVDM, publishes a nice overview every year.
 I’ve used these figures to show trends and evolutions for multiple projects in the past.
 And there is one that always amazed me: the evolution of ‘business stationary’ (e.g. business cards).
 Let’s take a look at the turnover of business stationary from 2003 to 2015.